Chrome Squatch Concert Tour USA

 I considered reminding her that there's another Full Moon every month, then decided against it.
 She wasn't being receptive.

 Nashville as a city is a bit more fun than most of the Middle-America towns we've come to.
-Big music scene, of course,we had no problem entertaining ourselves on a Monday, going off in different directions.
+Big music scene, of course, we had no problem entertaining ourselves on a Monday, going off in different directions.

-All us "wives" went with Freakfoot, a perfect little family.
+We "four wives" went with Freakfoot, a perfect little family.
 Bunny begged to come along with us, evidently avoiding Lee for the moment, so we let her.
 Although Freakfoot did go over to Lee in the CP bus to discuss their situation, not wanting to make it worse.
 Lee thought the problem would blow over, said go ahead take her for the day, it might do them both some good.
 Lee would go around with Scott and Charlie.

 The Marathon Village was an old car factory remade into a shopping mall, interesting but not a place we needed to hang out in.
-The Gulch, Germantown, East Nashville, had to try the biscuits from the Loveless Café, some Goo Goo Clusters-- just to overdo it --cross over the Cumberland River via the Seigenthaler pedestrian bridge and ending up in Printer's Alley for the night life and bars, where Mel and Bunny and I actually allowed a few discreet drops of alcohol to cross our lips.
+The Gulch, Germantown, East Nashville, had to try the biscuits from the Loveless Café, some Goo Goo Clusters-- just to overdo it --cross over the Cumberland River via the Seigenthaler Pedestrian Bridge and ending up in Printer's Alley for the night life and bars, where Mel and Bunny and I actually allowed a few discreet drops of alcohol to cross our lips.
 We'd been ideal tourists up to then.

 While on our way back to the busses Bunny asked me to come and talk with her about "things".
 In private.
 So we ended up sitting on the steps of a full-scale replica of the Greek Parthenon (original still in Athens) and talking about her problems.

 Rilly, she was most freaked out by how Lee told her she didn't have any place in the band if he decided to break up with her.
 And he threatened to do so if she was ever unfaithful to him.
-This was her life now, she had no other home.
-Her parents had disowned her when she took off with Lee and his sinful band of rock & roll devil-worshippers.
+This was her life now, she had no other home, her parents had disowned her when she took off with Lee and his sinful band of rock & roll devil-worshippers.

 I tried to sympathize with her, poor kid, love hurts, all that.